mrsterner/Geocluster/README.md

   "config": {
-    "yMin": 8,                                         /* The Minimum Y-level the deposit can gen                  */ "yMax": 22,                                        /* The Maximum Y-level the deposit can gen                  */ "baseRadius": 3,                                   /* The Base radius of the deposit when the dike is formed   */ "biomeTag": "#minecraft:is_nether",                /* The biome tag you wish to generate this deposit in       */ "blockStateMatchers": [ "minecraft:netherrack" ],  /* The blocks you want this deposit to be able to replace   */
+    "yMin": 8,                                         /* The Minimum Y-level the deposit can gen                  */ "yMax": 22,                                        /* The Maximum Y-level the deposit can gen                  */ "maxHeight": 8,                                    /* The Maximum height of the dike spike                     */ "baseRadius": 3,                                   /* The Base radius of the deposit when the dike is formed   */ "biomeTag": "#minecraft:is_nether",                /* The biome tag you wish to generate this deposit in       */ "blockStateMatchers": [ "minecraft:netherrack" ],  /* The blocks you want this deposit to be able to replace   */